xDaijobu/jobu-utils/README.md

-# Cache Package - High Performance Redis Cache Utilities
+# Jobu Utils - High Performance Cache Package

 A highly optimized Redis caching package for Go applications with focus on performance and ease of use.

+> **"Setiap milidetik sangat berharga"** - Every millisecond counts

 ## 🚀 Performance Features